 Your house will look like it’s been burgled.
 When your child is a newborn your home could well look like a Mothercare showroom with all that crap you don’t need but think you do.
 Give it a few months, and from the hours of about 6.30am and 7.30pm it’ll look like it’s been burgled.
 From the moment they can move, they can also move STUFF.
 This means that not only will there be toys absolutely everywhere, each room of your house will look like it’s been ransacked.
 If it’s anything like mine, there will be random objects everywhere.
 Such as one part of a Calpol syringe, a woolly hat, and poor old Noah who’s been kidnapped from his musical, plastic ark strewn across the floor at any given moment.

 And to be fair to the children, it’s not always their fault.
 Your lovely home is now filled with so much kids paraphernalia such as nappies, plastic IKEA plates and crockery, piles of laundry (OH MY F*CKING GOD, THE LAUNDRY!) and a half-used packet of wet wipes in every room, it’s virtually unrecognisable.
 The only saving grace in our house is that we’ve created a massive playroom which we promptly close the doors on each evening and happily forget about.
 The rest of the house is harder to ignore.
 Read this to see why I choose to go out as much as I can.
+And often wonder what it would be like to have childcare.
+(If you’re the same, then toddle to find child care centres near you)

 The word ‘Mummy’ doesn’t always sound cute.
 It’s the word we REALLY want our children to say first, (even though it’s always sodding ‘Dada’) and spend hours cajoling them into murmuring it.
 When they finally say it, it’s THE sweetest thing and you love hearing it.
 Fast forward a couple of years and your threenager is saying it in that f*cking annoying whiny voice.
 For the 1,579th time that afternoon and you literally want to stick pins in your eyes.
 I find distraction works best – often in the form of television.
 That’s the other thing I wished I’d known before children.
 That however great a parent you think you’re going to be – you WILL resort to screen time at some point.
 Don’t even go pretending you won’t.